Perspective | In one half of football and fighting, Ron Rivera’s steady WFT rebuild descended into chaos

 In one crushing half of football, the scab covering a franchise that just can’t heal was ripped off again.
 It wasn’t enough that the rival Dallas Cowboys, who officially took back the NFC East crown earlier in the day, pulverized the depleted team in burgundy and led 42-7 at halftime.
 Washington, never one to settle for ordinary humiliation, had to go full Washington and add an ugly second-quarter sideline incident featuring defensive linemen Jonathan Allen and Daron Payne, who have been teammates since their college days at Alabama.

 It all equaled a meltdown destined to linger longer than Rivera, Allen, Payne and everyone still invested in this franchise will be able to tolerate.
-Rivera never truly had a honeymoon period as the face of the organization, not with his cancer battle last season and all the ongoing off-the-field crises he has had to mitigate even though most of the drama preceded his arrival.
+Rivera never truly had a honeymoon period as the face of the organization, not with his cancer battle last season and all the ongoing off-the-field crises he has had to mitigate even though most of them preceded his arrival.
 Still, he did receive an appropriate amount of patience and grace as he attempted to redirect the football team.
 Now, though, he has a true football fiasco to handle.

 There’s the Dallas butt-kicking, a 56-14 final score Sunday night at AT&T Stadium before a national television audience.
-And there’s the fact that Allen and Payne, the two most accomplished defensive players available to a battered team in this game, went after each other amid the pitiful performance.
+And there’s the fact that Allen and Payne, considered to be brotherly bookend defensive tackles, went after each other amid the pitiful performance.
 After the Cowboys took a 28-7 lead, the two argued on the sideline.
 Payne pointed a finger in Allen’s face, and Allen responded by throwing a punch at the nose tackle.
 While calling the game, NBC analyst Cris Collinsworth declared: “That’s embarrassing for a football team.
 That’s embarrassing for an organization.”

 It felt more like a return to shame.
 In perception, Washington won’t ever be allowed to disconnect fully from its recent past until it can prove it has made a clean break.
 That will take a series of good years and obvious, linear progress.
-Last season, Year 1 for Rivera, provided plenty of hope, but it was just one resilient run, and for all the good vibes, the team finished 7-9 and made the playoffs because the division was in shambles.
+Last season, Year 1 for Rivera, provided plenty of hope, but it was just one resilient run — and for all the good vibes, the team finished 7-9 and made the playoffs because the division was in shambles.
 In 2021, the Cowboys (11-4) are dangerous once more, and they punctuated a season sweep of Washington with one of the most dominant performances of this NFL season.

 It’s a humbling setback.
 It creates the impression that there’s now an alarming gap between Dallas and Washington.
 Covid-19 absences and injuries contributed greatly to this beatdown, but those valid excuses don’t cover everything we saw Sunday night.